MAIF/yozefu/docs/tls/index.md

 ## Mutual TLS

-For more details about Mutual TLS, refer to the documentation: https://docs.confluent.io/platform/current/kafka/configure-mds/mutual-tls-auth-rbac.html.Certificates.
+For more details about Mutual TLS, refer to the documentation: [Configure mTLS Authentication and RBAC for Kafka Brokers](https://docs.confluent.io/platform/current/kafka/configure-mds/mutual-tls-auth-rbac.html).

+> [!INFO]
-Please note that, according to [the documentation](https://github.com/confluentinc/librdkafka/blob/master/CONFIGURATION.md), certificates must be in PEM format.
+> Please note that, according to [the documentation](https://github.com/confluentinc/librdkafka/blob/master/CONFIGURATION.md), certificates must be in PEM format.

 ```json
 {
   "clusters": {